 Few things demonstrate disrespect more than making your spouse an afterthought in your life.
 Taking the time and energy to learn how to show your spouse respect will pay big dividends.
 Respect will strengthen and fuel your marriage in powerful ways.

 Does your spouse know that you respect him/her – by what you say and do?
-If you’re not sure, ask.
+If you’re not sure, ask them, and take their response seriously.
 And then invest the time and energy in learning how to demonstrate respect to them in the ways that will mean the most to them.

 Your Turn: How well are you demonstrating respect to your spouse?
 Is there a way you could do that better?
 Leave a comment below.